 Serón is about 40mins away from our village and situated on the northern slopes of the Sierra de los Filabres.
 It's there that I visited the picnic area la Jordana and spent a very enjoyable few hours in the fresh cool air of the mountains, enjoying a 'bring your own picnic' and a game of Boules/Pétanque with my good neighbour friends.

-Castillo / Castle
+Castillo / Castle and Museum

-The Museum next to the castle (free) is a small museum where you can practice reading in Spainish to learn the history of the local area.
+This 13th Century Castle ruin (free) gives you an impressive view of the Almanzora Valley.
+The steep climb to get there is well worth the effort.The Museum next to the castle (free) is a small museum where you can practice reading in Spanish to learn the history of the local area.
 Being next to the castle, be warned that its a steep climb to get there.